 SLA is a type of photopolymerization capable of producing parts with an excellent surface finish and small feature resolution.
-SLA parts have low tensile strength and low UV resistance, making it unsuitable for most high-performance applications.
+While SLA is not typically suitable for high-performance applications, its intricate and accurate detailing make it a popular option for prototypes.
+Our factory uses Formlabs Form 3 SLA 3D printers.

 Producing parts with SLA